Agriculture in Switzerland: 19th and 20th century

 Advances in transportation brought about a global agricultural market, which placed the grain farmers of the Plateau in front of competition from cheaper foreign wheat, which in the 1860s brought about a second revolution: milk replaced cereals as a staple product.
 Natural conditions were favorable and sales assured, given growing demand everywhere, with foreign countries absorbing more than a quarter of production since the 1880s.
 New cheese dairies and processing plants (condensed milk, chocolate) were opened.
-Plowed fields decreased from 500 000 ha in the middle of the 19th century, ie approximately half of the useful agricultural area, to 200 000 ha before the First World War.
+Plowed fields decreased from 500 000 ha in the middle of the 19th century, i.e. approximately half of the useful agricultural area, to 200 000 ha before the First World War.
 Naturally, most peasants still grew cereals, but almost only for their own use or as fodder.
 The vine also declined, especially in eastern Switzerland.
 On the other hand, fruits and vegetables found takers in town and in the cannery, which flourished after 1900.
 Thus was set up an agriculture strongly integrated into local and world markets, through its purchases (fertilizers, agricultural machinery), as well as through its sales to industries of transformation.
 The dairy industry began to dominate; animal husbandry and agriculture were essentially their suppliers, slaughter cattle and pigs its by-products.
 However, wine economy was maintained in French-speaking Switzerland and cereal growing was also maintained in some regions of northern Switzerland.

 After the First World War, the supply difficulties encountered during the conflict and the cost of dairy monoculture, as soon as cheese exports began to decline, led the authorities to favor cereals at the expense of milk, but without big success.
 Things changed during the Second World War, with the Wahlen Plan, which increased the plowed areas to nearly 350 000 ha.
 After the war, this figure fell rapidly to 250 000 ha; the milk quota introduced in 1977 brought it back up to 300 000 ha in the 1980s.
 Henceforth, 75% of income came from animal production, with meat gradually taking precedence over milk.
 Cattle (993 000 head in 1866, 1 587 000 in 1926) and pig herds (304 000 head in 1866, 876 000 in 1926) temporarily exceeded the two million head mark.